What Are Composite Applications? Use Cases, Benefits & More

 Use cases for composite apps

 There are many ways to incorporate composite applications into B2B brands, including:

 - Dashboards.
 Creating better client dashboards that pull data from multiple sources of information into one streamlined and easy-to-read view.

 - Process.
 Allowing employees to track different parts from suppliers, monitor equipment, and place new digital work orders from one centralized hub without needing to log in and out.

 - Access.
-Giving customer support teams access to tickets and complaints, as well as the status of each, so that the information isn’t siloed and resolutions can be achieved more quickly.
+Giving customer support teams access to tickets and complaints and the status of each so that they have the information they need to resolve issues quickly.